 Energy transition pioneer Germany slow to expand action to financial sector

-A major obstacle in the creation of a concerted policy response is the lack of a comprehensive and standardised database for climate-related risks and green investments, according to Germany's finance ministry (BMF).
-While abundant data on company emissions and different categories of green finance instruments are available (see glossary), these are often fragmented, incoherent and mostly analysed in mere case studies.
+The BMF says a major obstacle in the creation of a concerted policy response so far has been the lack of a comprehensive and standardised database for climate-related risks and green investments.
+While abundant data on company emissions and different categories of green finance instruments are available (see glossary), these are often fragmented, incoherent and analysed in isolated case studies.

 The funding gap - climate policy needs allied finance sector